 Staying Safe in Vegas

-• Note the CDC's guidance that travel raises your risk of infection and “staying home is the best way to protect yourself and others from COVID-19.”
+• Note the Centers for Disease Control and Prevention’s guidance that travel raises your risk of infection and “staying home is the best way to protect yourself and others from COVID-19.”

 • Consult Vegas Smart, the LVCVA's compilation of safety protocols around the city.

-• Before you arrive, download the free contract-tracing app COVID Trace, from Nevada’s Department of Health and Human Services (DHHS); you will be notified through the app if you’re exposed to the virus during your visit.
+• Before you arrive, download the free contract-tracing app COVID Trace from Nevada’s Department of Health and Human Services; you will be notified through the app if you’re exposed to the virus during your visit.

 • Always double-check opening hours of restaurants, bars and attractions, which may have changed during the outbreak.